Montelukast chewable tabletsPronunciation

 Prevention and long-term treatment of asthma.
 It is also used in certain patients to relieve allergy symptoms (eg, itchy, runny, or stuffy nose; sneezing) and to prevent asthma attacks caused by exercise.
 It may also be used for other conditions as determined by your doctor.

-Montelukast chewable tablets is a leukotriene receptor antagonist.
+Montelukast chewable tablets are a leukotriene receptor antagonist.
 It works by blocking a substance called leukotriene, which helps to decrease certain asthma and allergy symptoms.

 Do NOT use montelukast chewable tablets if: